Demonstrating Financial Need

 Federal Pell Grants are awarded to undergraduate students who display exceptional financial need and have not earned a bachelor's, graduate or professional degree.

-Pell eligibility is determined by the Expected Family Contribution (EFC), which is calculated using your FAFSA.
+Pell eligibility is determined by the Student Aid Index (SAI), which is calculated using your FAFSA.
 Visit the Federal Student Aid website for maximum Pell Grant amounts.

-Note: If your parent or guardian was a member of the U.S. armed forces and died in Iraq or Afghanistan after the events of Sept.
-11, 2001, or died in the line of duty as a public safety officer, you may be eligible for additional Federal Pell Grant funds.
+Note: If your parent or guardian died while serving on active duty in the U.S. armed forces or as a public safety officer, you may be eligible for additional Federal Pell Grant funds.

-Students cannot receive Pell Grant funds from more than one school at a time.
+Students may not receive Pell Grant funds from more than one school at a time.

-The amount of your Pell Grant depends on your EFC, enrollment status and percentage of Lifetime Eligibility Used.
+The amount of your Pell Grant depends on your Student Aid Index (SAI), enrollment status and percentage of Lifetime Eligibility Used (LEU).
 Students are limited to 12 full-time semesters (600%) of Pell Grant eligibility during their lifetime — regardless of when or where they received their first Pell Grant.

-If you’re enrolled at least half-time (six credits for undergrads), you can receive up to 150% percent of your scheduled award for an award year — meaning you can use Pell Grant funds to finance summer study.
-The additional Pell Grant will count toward your Lifetime Eligibility Used.
+If you are enrolled at least half-time (six credits for undergrads) in applicable credits during the summer, you may be able to receive up to 150% percent of your scheduled award for an award year — meaning you can use Pell Grant funds to finance summer study.
+If you have not reached the Pell limit, the additional Pell Grant will count toward your Lifetime Eligibility Used.

 If you drop credits at any time during the summer, the Pell grant may be either reduced or cancelled.